How to identify and report phishing to Apple

 2. Read the email carefully

 Are there any spelling mistakes or grammatical errors?
 These are a common giveaway for phishing emails.
 Banks, big companies and governments departments don’t make silly spelling mistakes in emails.
+So it could easily be a phishing attempt.

 3. Check the email for logic